bborealis/custom-drupal-modules/README.md

 ## Description

-_A practice site with custome drupal modules._
+_A practice site with custom Drupal modules._

 ## Database Setup